 Feel free to skewer these up and toss ’em on the grill.
 To do so, thread 3-4 meatballs onto a skewer, and pinch them together so they turn into more of a log shape.
 Grill over high heat, rotating every minute or so, until the internal temperature reaches 170* – about 5 minutes.
 PS – this is a terrific way to cook kofta for a crowd.
 The skewers can be made well in advance and tucked into the fridge for several hours.
 Once you’re ready to serve, just slap ’em on a hot grill.

-I finish off this dish with my go-to tahini sauce and serve it over quinoa tabouleh (click for the recipe on my IG page!).
+I finish off this dish with my go-to tahini sauce and serve it over quinoa tabbouleh (click for the recipe on my IG page!) or cauliflower tabbouleh for a Whole30 compliant meal.
 Leftover meatballs are an awesome midday snack, served cold and dipped in tahini sauce.
 You can also serve over cauliflower rice with a simple cucumber and tomato salad for a completely paleo and/or whole 30 compliant meal.

 Beef Kofta Spiced Meatballs